On This Page

-A community-based approach to education that combines meaningful community service, critical reflection, and civic education—all of which enhance the academic learning in a particular course.
+Community-Engaged Learning is an experiential approach to education that combines meaningful community-engaged work, critical reflection, and civic education—all of which enhance the academic learning in a particular course.

-Through service learning, students have the opportunity to:
+Through community-engaged learning, students have the opportunity to:

 Research and Publication Opportunities